cityofaustin/atd-data-lake/docs/datasrc_gs.md

 ## Layer 1 Raw

 GRIDSMART counts files are comprised of a ZIPped directory structure.
-(The directory structure is processed in module `support.gs_investigate`)
+(The directory structure is processed in module `drivers.devices.gs_investigate`)

 The structure of raw GRIDSMART counts files depend on the software version: v8 or v4.
 The following two tables outline the GRIDSMART raw data structure for v8 and v4.
 These are drawn from the [GRIDSMART API Reference](https://support.gridsmart.com/support/solutions/articles/27000026973-api-commands).